georgealways/eslint-config-gmb/src/README.md

 - **`src/`** contains the actual config package.
 This is what is published to npm.
 - `src/configs/` contains the exported configurations.
 - `src/rules/` contains custom rules used in those configs.
 - `examples/` demonstrates config behavior in different contexts.
+Also used for testing.